a-nikolaev/dwarven-outpost/README.md

 **All dwarves' behavior is programmed in the source code file `bot.cpp`.**

-**As part of the game, you are expected to edit this file to control the dwarves.** *(Don't edit the other files of the game.)*
+**You are expected to edit this file as part of the gameplay to control the dwarves.** *(Don't edit the other files of the game.)*
-All the necessary details of programming the dwarves' logic are provided in the next section.
+All the necessary details of programming dwarves' logic are provided in the following section.

 After updating `bot.cpp`, re-compile the program with `make`, and re-run the game.